ikcoin/ikcoin/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-I'm Bernat, a Computer Engineer from Barcelona, currently working as a Blockchain Developer, who is passionate about 🔗 ₿lockchain Technology and ⚡ Distributed Ledgers.
+I'm Bernat, a Computer Engineer from Barcelona, currently working as a Blockchain Security Engineer, who is passionate about ₿lockchain Technology 🔗 and Cybersecurity.

 - 🚀 I’m currently working on a timestamp project using Bitcoin & Ethereum Blockchains.
 - 🖇 I enjoy participating in new DeFi projects to test new blockchain networks and providing liquidity in decentralized exchanges.